vanus-labs/docs/content/vanus-connect/connector-guides/source/jenkins/webhook.md

 10. Select **HTTP Request**.
 ![](images/http-request.png)

-11. Provide the payload URL copied from your Jenkins source connector in Vanus Cloud and select HTTP mode.
+11. Provide the payload URL copied from your Jenkins source connector in Vanus Connect and select HTTP mode.
 ![](images/input-webhook-url.png)

 12. Click on **Advanced** to see more settings.